Fatal Five: Validus

 Validus is a monstrous member of the Fatal Five who possesses superhuman strength and durability and the ability to generate electricity.
 During one memorable altercation with the Legion, Validus killed Lyle Norg, the first Invisible Kid.
 Validus is later revealed to be Garridan Ranzz, the son of Lightning Lad and Saturn Girl.
 Darkseid kidnapped Garridan shortly after his birth, transformed him into a monster, and transported him back in time, where he became a member of the Fatal Five.
+Validus is nearly mindless, making him easily controlled by the likes of the Emerald Empress and Tharok.

-Years later, Darkseid manipulates Validus against Lightning Lad, placing him in a situation where the Legionnaire would be forced to kill him to save the life of his other son, Graym.
+Darkseid manipulates Validus against Lightning Lad, placing him in a situation where the Legionnaire would be forced to kill him to save the life of his other son, Graym.
 Thanks to the efforts of Saturn Girl, the plot is averted and she and Lightning Lad discover that Validus is their child.
 Soon after, Darkseid returns Validus to his original form.

+Darkseid's tampering with Garridan's body chemistry creates a virus dubbed the Validus Plague, which only affects natives of Winath and Titan (the homeworlds of Garridan's parents).
+As a result, Garridan is forced to wear a containment suit, allowing him mobility yet keeping him in medical quarantine.

-In the "Threeboot" continuity, Validus is a Winathian nature spirit known as the Lord of Lightning.
+In the "Threeboot" continuity, Validus is a nature spirit from Winath who is known as the Lord of Lightning.
 Mekt Ranzz is part of a cult that worships him.
 Furthermore, Garridan Ranzz appears as a separate entity, depicted as a child who was never transformed into Validus.